Compare high interest savings accounts up to 6.00% p.a.

 Best high interest savings accounts*

-At Mozo, we track over 250 savings accounts and compare savings products across standard, bonus, and intro rates to help you find the best savings account for you.
+At Mozo, we track a wide range of savings accounts and compare savings products across standard, bonus, and intro rates to help you find the best savings account for your situation.
 Comparing savings account options is important because even high interest rate accounts might have conditions that don’t work for your savings situation.

 The current top savings accounts by interest rate are: